ORGULLO LATINO

 For me, there’s nothing more comforting than a plate of homemade picadillo.

-The ingredients are usually cooked in a tomato-based sauce, before being served with rice, beans, or other side dishes.
+The ingredients are cooked in a tomato-based sauce, before being served with rice, beans, or other side dishes.

-Indeed, pretty much everyone in Latin America has their own way of making it and, for that reason, no two kinds of picadillo are the same.
+Although they all use similar ingredients, (such as ground meat, raisins, olives, potatoes, and chayote), pretty much household in Latin America has their own way of making it and, for that reason, no two picadillos are the same.

-It is typically made with ground beef or pork, carrots, potatoes, and peas and cooked for hours on end with a sauce consisting of tomatoes, garlic, and onion and seasoned with salt, pepper, and cumin.
+It is made with ground beef or pork, carrots, potatoes, and peas and cooked for hours on end with a sauce consisting of tomatoes, garlic, and onion and seasoned with salt, pepper, and cumin.

 In Mexico, picadillo is a traditional dish that can be enjoyed on its own or with some Mexican red rice.
-It’s also common to find this dish on countless other antojitos, such as tacos, tostadas preparadas, and chiles en nogada.

-The picadillo de chayote
+The Picadillo de Chayote

 Chayotes are a pale green member of the squash family that are rich in vitamin C and folate.
 However, as well as being super healthy, their beauty lies in their ability to take on the flavors of the spices used to make picadillo.
-(It’s also used as a popular ingredient in Costa Rica’s national soup!)

 Dominicans like to pay homage to picadillo by giving it a simple, respectful, and no-nonsense name: carne molida.